GabriellaWallentin/gabriellawallentin.github.io/index.md

 # Datasets
 For fair and reproducible science, our data and scripts for producing plots and post-processing are available here:

+Interested in applying our multilayer cloud algorithm to your model data?
+Find it [here](https://zenodo.org/records/15829738)

 * [Model Data for "The Prevalence of Arctic Multilayer Clouds and their Observed and Modelled Characteristics"](https://zenodo.org/records/15829738)
 * [Research data for "Sensitivities of Simulated Mixed-phase Arctic Multilayer Clouds to Primary and Secondary Ice Processes"](https://publikationen.bibliothek.kit.edu/1000180885)
 * [Research Data for the PhD Thesis "The Microphysical and Radiative Interactions of Arctic Multilayer Clouds"](https://publikationen.bibliothek.kit.edu/1000180884)